 To avoid a bull/bear bias, the price data is slightly tilted such that the price at the beginning of each run is the same as that at the end.
 The optimization is run on a daily basis and if an optimum could not be established, the minimum trade profit percentage defaults to 1%.

 Trailing stop loss:

-The "Trailing Stop" feature attempts to "lock in" profit and to keep locking in more as the market keeps moving in your favor.
+The "Trailing Stop" feature attempts to "lock-in" profit and to keep locking in more as the market keeps moving in your favour.

 It works in the following way:

-- If the market keeps moving in your favor, then the stop loss limit order will be "lifted" as much as possible, keeping some distance to it (usually 1-2%) as "wiggle space".
+If the market keeps moving in your favour, then the stop loss limit order will be "lifted" as much as possible, keeping some distance to it (usually 1-2%) as "wiggle space".
 This is the "trailing" part of it all.

-- If the market keeps moving in your favor and the current market price exceeds the "normal" prices of any other open higher-up limit orders, then these will be cancelled and their quantities will be added to the trailing stop loss limit order.
+If the market keeps moving in your favour and the current market price exceeds the "normal" prices of any other open higher-up limit orders, then these will be cancelled and their quantities will be added to the trailing stop loss limit order.

 Allow buys above trailing stop loss:

 If this option is selected, then the bot may place buy orders above an existing trailing stop loss limit order.
-Otherwise it will not do that, which is the default behavior.
+Otherwise, it will not do that, which is the default behaviour.